 How long to fry chicken breast

-How long to poach chicken breast
+How long to poach chicken breasts

 How long to cook chicken drumsticks